Neural Network Approach to the Simulation of Entangled States with One Bit of Communication: Simulating Two-qubit Entangled States using Machine Learning

 \subsubsection{Maximally Entangled State}

 The maximally entangled state case has been solved analytically by Toner and Bacon \cite{toner2003communication}.
 Thus, we used this state as a test bed for our machine learning approach by training the machine to simulate the distribution of the maximally entangled state $\ket{\Psi^-}$.

-A snapshot of the behaviour of the trained model can be seen in Fig. \ref{fig:pi-4}.
-By scrutinising similar figures for different LHVs, we can infer an analytical model of the machine.
+\revun{A snapshot of the behaviour of the trained model can be seen in Fig. \ref{fig:pi-4} in Appendix \ref{app:figures}.
+These figures, along with others which can be generated with the code, are very similar to the figures in the paper of Toner and Bacon, with theirs being plotted on a sphere and ours being a projection.
+The major difference is, in our plots, Alice's output is different depending on the bit of communication.
+By comparing our guesses and the plots generated by the neural network, we deduced that the behaviours of the parties in the neural network are: }

 \begin{framed} Maximally entangled state protocol: \begin{enumerate} \item Alice sends to Bob

 \item Alice outputs

 \item Bob outputs